peterhinch/micropython-vs1053/temp/ADAFRUIT.md

 backport.

 These were my objectives:
- * Use asynchronous methods where appropriate.
+ * Use asynchronous methods where appropriate [there is now a synchronous version too].
  * Code in a cross-platform manner aiming for efficiency.
  * Check all code against the device data.
  * Remove CircuitPython dependencies.
  * Rename constants to match the datasheet.
  * Access SPI bus and pins directly rather than via CircuitPython arbitration.
  * Replace properties with methods in accordance with MicroPython practice.
+ * Support the on-board SD card.
  * Add functionality and make some methods more user friendly.

 In the following, `CP` refers to `adafruit_vs1053.py`.